Default records

 ${hostname}__${site_id} prevents accidental name collisions between your environments.

-It makes using a single Algolia application with multiple sandboxes or sites completely safe.
+It makes using a single Algolia with multiple sandboxes or sites completely safe.

 You can always change the prefix with the Algolia_IndexPrefix custom site preference.JSON